-The only other catch is that with such a crazy promotion, there is quite the wait for a table.
-When we got there around 5:00, wait times were already nearly two hours!
+The only other catch is that with such a crazy promotion, there is quite a long wait to get a table.
+When we got there around 5:00 pm, wait times were already nearly two hours!
 You’re given a pager though, so you don’t have to queue up.
-So instead of waiting amongst the buzzing slot machines, we recommend using that time to take a stroll along the waterfront and perhaps having a pre-dinner drink along the harbor.
+Instead of waiting amongst the buzzing slot machines, we recommend using that time to take a stroll along the waterfront and perhaps having a pre-dinner drink along the harbor.
 Stone’s Throw happy hour is, well, just a stone’s throw away.

 So if you have the patience for this deal, we found it to be well worth the wait.
 We were happy with the lobster and our waitress kept the tails promptly coming to our table.
 When asked, she told us they aren’t locally caught lobster.
-But at C$10 for all-you-can-eat lobster, who cares!
-They tasted great to us and the prime rib was pretty good too.
+But, hey, at C$10 for all-you-can-eat lobster, who cares!
+They tasted great to us and the prime rib was good too.

 Where to Get $3 Steak Dinners, $3 Mussels, and More!

-For an inexpensive dinner out, Maxwell’s Plum became our go-to.
+For an inexpensive dinner out, Maxwell’s Plum is our go-to.
 Every night of the week, they have a different dinner special.

 But without question, the best specials are

-(1) the Tuesday night special – C$2.99 steak dinner with fries
+(1) the Tuesday night special – C$3.99 tavern steak dinner with fries

 Maxwell’s Plum daily specials: Official Website